Man charged with trying to set son on fire accused of choking...

 Man charged with trying to set son on fire accused of choking girlfriend, prompting hours-long standoff

-THIEF RIVER FALLS—A Thief River Falls man accused of trying to set his son on fire now faces charges after police say he choked and hit two women before prompting an hours-long standoff this weekend.
+THIEF RIVER FALLS—A Thief River Falls man accused of trying to set his son on fire faces new charges after police say he choked and hit two women before prompting an hourslong standoff this weekend.

 Michael Roy Nelson, 46, appeared Monday in Pennington County District Court on a felony domestic assault by strangulation charge, which carries a maximum sentence of three years in prison and a $5,000 fine.
 He also faces two misdemeanor charges: domestic assault and assault in the fifth degree, both of which are punishable by up to 90 days in prison and a $1,000 fine.

-A judge set bond without condition for $20,000, but Nelson could be released from jail for $10,000 if he promises to follow certain conditions.
-That includes not leaving Minnesota without court approval, abstaining from alcohol and drugs, having no contact with victims and not possessing firearms.
+A judge set bond without condition for $20,000, but Nelson could be released from jail for $10,000 if he promises to follow certain conditions — including not leaving Minnesota without court approval, abstaining from alcohol and drugs, having no contact with victims and not possessing firearms.

 The recent charges stem from a report Friday night of a fight at an apartment in the 500 block of Main Avenue.